medialab/minet/cookbook/scraping_dsl.md

 ["blue", None, "purple"]
 ```

-Note that this `filter` key can also take a path to the value to actually test for filtering when using, for instance, `fields` like so:
+The `filter` key can also take a field to filter on if `fields` is given, like so:

 ```yml
 ---